 Fortunately, Great Smoky Mountains National Park is open all year, but for those who plan to visit in winter, you might need to keep a few things in mind, whether you’re planning to hit the hiking trails, camp or just do some general sightseeing.

-Those looking for a Knoxville golf course in the Great Smoky Mountains region might consider Willow Creek Golf Club, located in West Knox County.
+Those looking for a Knoxville golf course near the Great Smoky Mountains might consider Willow Creek Golf Club, located in West Knox County.
 The club's 18-hole championship course is open to the public and features Bermuda tees, fairways and roughs with bent grass greens.
 Measuring 6,959 yards from the longest tees, the course is a par-72, with a course rating of 73.5 and a slope rating of 124.
 Designed by Bill Oliphant and opened in 1988, the course also provides golf lessons and clinics, a full-service bar and grill, and a pro shop offering everything from merchandise to club repair.

 Usually, you have to travel from your Smoky Mountain accommodations to the points of interest on your vacation itinerary.
-In one case, however, all you have to do is take a short walk from your hotel room to get to one of the most popular new Sevierville, Tennessee attractions.
+In one case, however, all you have to do is take a short walk from your hotel room to get to one of the most popular Sevierville, Tennessee attractions.

 As we head into the final week leading up to Halloween, we thought we'd pass along some ideas for celebrating the holidays in the Smokies and making sure that you have a spook-tacular time during your visit.